arangodb/docs/3.5/security-security-options.md

 `--log.level SECURITY=debug` in the `arangod` or `arangosh` log output.

 #### Combining patterns

-The security option to observe the behaviour of the pattern matching most easily is the masquerading of the startup options:
+The security option to observe the behavior of the pattern matching most easily is the masquerading of the startup options:

     --javascript.startup-options-whitelist "^server\."